siebenrock/covid-updates/LEARNINGS.md

 ## Implementation Details

 ### Deployment
-The COVID API was deployed to Render as web service in its own docker container.
+- The COVID API was deployed to Render as web service in its own docker container.
 It can be found at https://covid-api.onrender.com.
-Though we considered using render for the User API, we ended up using AWS.
+- We used AWS - EC2 (Ubuntu OS) Instance to deploy the User API.
+It can be accessed at http://3.12.83.161:5000/.
+We used AWS over Render because of the flexibility and better logging system.

 ## Getting Started